Masterspooni/house-cleaner/README.md

 # house-cleaner
 Bra-house-cleaner

-Put the house-cleaner folder in your resources folder. add this line in your server.cfg ensure house-cleaner
+Put the spooni-house-cleaner folder in your resources folder. add this line in your server.cfg ensure spooni-house-cleaner

 Restart Server and the House is clean.